Canadian Bar Association (Member: Civil Litigation, Insurance Law, Elder Law and Wills and Trusts subsections)

-Ross is currently Board Chair of the Kenneth Gordon School Foundation and the STARS Therapeutic Riding Society and formerly served as Board Chair for Kenneth Gordon School and served on the Board of the Society for Excellence in Education and as a member of the Law Society of British Columbia Bencher’s subcommittee on Technology.
+Ross is currently a member of the Kenneth Gordon School Foundation board.
+He formerly served as Board Chair for Kenneth Gordon School, the Board of the Society for Excellence in Education, Board Chair of the STARS Therapeutic Riding Society and a member of the Law Society of British Columbia Bencher’s subcommittee on Technology.

 He is the father of four and has a number of interests including education, music, and motorcycles.